Lynk & Co Z20

-The Lynk & Co Z20 (领克Z20 (Lǐng kè Z20)) is a battery electric compact crossover SUV marketed by Lynk & Co since 2024.
+The Lynk & Co 20 (领克20 (Lǐng kè 20)), previously the Lynk & Co Z20 until 2026, is a battery electric compact crossover SUV marketed by Lynk & Co since 2024.

 Overview

-In China, the Lynk & Co Z20 is the brand's second EV following the Z10 sedan.
-While in Europe, this will be Lynk & Co's first EV and as it is the second model sold in the European markets, the name in Europe will be 02 and in China Z20 (as there is already a model named 02).
+In China, the Lynk & Co 20 is the brand's second EV following the 10 sedan.
+While in Europe, this will be Lynk & Co's first EV and as it is the second model sold in the European markets, the name in Europe will be 02 and in China 20 (as there is already a model named 02).

-In China, the Lynk & Co Z20 is the brand's second EV after the Z10 sedan.
 In Europe, it will be Lynk & Co's first EV and will be marketed as the Lynk & Co 02.
-The Z20 shares multiple design elements with a closely related Zeekr X crossover.
+The 20 shares multiple design elements with a closely related Zeekr X crossover.

-The exterior features Lynk & Co's 'The Next Day' design language, featuring the fork-shaped daytime running lights and a taillight design resembling the Z10 sedan.
-It has a heavily sloping rear end which ends in a ducktail spoiler containing the lightbar style taillights, and allows the Z20 to have a drag coefficient of 0.25 C_{d}, compared to the 0.28 C_{d} of the Zeekr X.
+The exterior features Lynk & Co's 'The Next Day' design language, featuring the fork-shaped daytime running lights.
+It has a heavily sloping rear end which ends in a ducktail spoiler containing the lightbar style taillights, and allows the 20 to have a drag coefficient of 0.25 C_{d}, compared to the 0.28 C_{d} of the Zeekr X.

 The interior is equipped with a 10.25-inch digital instrument cluster supplemented by a 13.8-inch HUD, and a 15.4-inch central infotainment touchscreen with two wireless charging pads located below.
-It has a two-spoke steering wheel with a column shifter, and it is equipped with a 14-speaker Harmon Kardon sound system.
+It has a two-spoke steering wheel with a column shifter, and it is equipped with a 14-speaker Harman Kardon sound system.
 It also has seats with a 'zero-gravity' recline mode, and the center console contains a refrigerator compartment.
-The Z20 has a 450 L rear cargo area, which expands to 1410 L with the rear seats folded down supplemented by a frunk.
+The 20 has a 450 L rear cargo area, which expands to 1410 L with the rear seats folded down supplemented by a frunk.

-The Z20 uses a MacPherson strut front suspension and a five-link independent rear suspension.
+The 20 uses a MacPherson strut front suspension and a five-link independent rear suspension.